Mattia Zaccagni breaks Croatia's hearts in stoppage at UEFA Euro 2024 | TSN

 Zaccagni breaks Croatia's hearts in stoppage

-Mattia Zaccagni put a dagger into Croatia's hearts in second-half stoppage, earning Italy a 1-1 draw and eliminating Croatia from UEFA Euro 2024.
+Mattia Zaccagni put a dagger into Croatia's hearts in second-half stoppage, earning Italy a 1-1 draw and almost assuredly eliminating Croatia from UEFA Euro 2024.

 Talisman Luka Modric's 55th-minute marker appeared to be the difference until the Lazio man scored his first international goal with the final kick of the match.